hdorgeval/puppeteer-core-controller/README.md

 - waitOptions: {timeoutInMilliseconds: number}.
   The find method will wait for the selector to to be visible until `timeoutInMilliseconds` expires.
 Defaults to 30000 (30 seconds).
 - withText(text)
-- clickOptions: same object as [page.click(selector[, options])](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#pageclickselector-options)
+- clickOptions: same object as [page.click(selector[, options])](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#pageclickselector-options)

 ---

 ### find(selector[, waitOptions]).withExactText(text).click([clickOptions])

-find a selector whose innerText property is equal to `text`, then click on it.
+find a selector whose innerText property is exactly equal to `text`, then click on it.

 ```js
 await pptc